-The capillary action experiment using paper towel is one of those educational activities online that always looks so tempting.
+The capillary action experiment using paper towel is one of these educational activities online that always looks so tempting to do at home.

 It’s a good one and one where kids can visually see capillary action in action!